amakukha/PyPDP11/README.md

  - Python 3

-Make sure Python 3 is installed with Tcl version 8.6 or later (especially if you are using MacOS):
+Make sure Python 3 is installed with Tcl version 8.6 or later (especially if you are using MacOS).
+To check:
 ```
 python3 -c 'import tkinter; print(tkinter.TclVersion)'
 ```